shanencross/interactive_microlensing/command_line_entries.md

 # Useful command line entries for developers
 Assumes you're using bash shell.

+On windows, you must replace forward slashes (/) with backslashes (\\).

-Certain commands won't work on Windows (e.g. commands using * for file/directory names)
+Even then, certain commands won't work on Windows (e.g. commands using * for file/directory names)

 Assume console commands are executed from top folder of repository.